gcalderone/QSFit.jl/docs/src/index.md

 The most important types used in **QSFit.jl** are:
 - `Spectrum`: it represent an observed spectrum of a AGN or QSO.
 It contains both the observed wavelengths and flux densities (with associated undertainties), as well as a map of "good" (i.e. reliable) spectral bins and an indication of spectral resolution.
 The `Spectrum` object can operate on spectra taken from any instrument (not only SDSS);

-- `Recipe`: it is a container for a specific *recipe* to be used to analyze a `Spectrum`, and for all recipe-specific options.  **QSFit.jl** provides a few ready-to-use recipes to analyze the spectrum, which can optionally be customized by the user.
-New recipes can also be implemented.
+- `CRecipe`: it is a container for a specific *recipe* to be used to analyze a `Spectrum`, and for all recipe-specific options.  **QSFit.jl** provides a few [Built-in recipes](@ref) to analyze the spectrum, which can optionally be customized by the user.
+New recipes can also be implemented, either extending the built-in ones or starting from scratch.

 The typical workflow for a spectral analysis is as follows:
 ```@example abc